equinor/eNLP/README.md

 If you just wish to use the package, download the repo and run

     $ make install_conda

 which will create a conda environment with the package installed and all the necessary requirements.
 Prior to using the package remember to change into your new environment.

     $ source activate enlp

+For those who prefer not to use conda, download the repo and run

+    $ make install

+And for Windows users, download the repo and run

+    $ pip install -r requirements.txt
+    $ pip install .

 ## EXAMPLE USAGE
 The documentation has a number of example usages in its gallery.